opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_parted.rst

 This section uses CentOS 7.4 64bit to describe how to initialize a data disk attached to a server running Linux and use parted to partition the data disk.

 The maximum disk capacity supported by MBR is 2 TB, and that supported by GPT is 18 EB.
 Therefore, use the GPT partition style if your disk capacity is larger than 2 TB.
 In Linux, if you choose to use the GPT partition style, the fdisk partitioning tool cannot be used.
 Use the parted partitioning tool instead.
-For details about disk partition styles, see `Scenarios and Disk Partitions <../../getting_started/initializing_evs_data_disks/scenarios_and_disk_partitions.html>`__.
+For details about disk partition styles, see :ref:`Scenarios and Disk Partitions <en-us_topic_0030831623>`.

 The method for initializing a disk varies depending on the OS running on the server.
 This document is used for reference only.
 For the detailed operations and differences, see the product documents of the corresponding OS.